 Several fires have been reported at nuclear plants during the last several years.
 In 2010, an overheated electrical component started a fire in the control room at Virginia's Surry Nuclear Power Station.
 And in 2012, a fire at Nebraska's Fort Calhoun Station disabled more than half of the power supplies for emergency equipment.
 Proper enforcement of fire safety regulation would have greatly reduced the odds of these events occurring.

-Write to your members of Congress and urge them to use their oversight authority to demand the NRC enforce its fire safety regulations and establish a clear, realistic timeline for compliance by all reactors.
+Write and urge your members of Congress to use their oversight authority to demand the NRC enforce its fire safety regulations and establish a clear, realistic timeline for compliance by all reactors.

 Please make your letter personal by adding in your own thoughts and concerns.
 Every letter makes a difference, but customized letters have the greatest effect!Learn more about nuclear power and the lack of NRC enforcement of fire regulations for nuclear reactors.